St3phy831/IOS_BeReal_Clone/README.md

 The following **required** functionality is completed:

-- [x] User can launch camera to take photo instead of photo library (user uploads unique photo from photo album because I don't have a physical iOS device)
+- [x] User can upload unique photo from photo album because I don't have a physical IOS device
 - [x] User session persists when application is closed and relaunched
 - [x] Users are able to log out and return to sign in page
 - [x] Users are NOT able to see other photos until they upload their own